aurelia/aurelia/docs/engineering-notes/router-architecture-notes.md

 This process looks as follows.

 - First it is determined if the new instruction is different than the previous one.
-- If it is the same whether or not the same-url-strategy is reload or not.
+- If it is the same, it is checked whether or not the same-url-strategy is reload or not.
 This determines whether the new instruction will be processed or not.
 - If the transition is determined not be processed, then the transition is resolved to `false` (indicating non successful transition), and the next transition (if any) is attempted.
 - Otherwise:
   - The `NavigationStartEvent` is raised
   - The route tree is updated.
 This process involves converting the viewport instruction tree to one or more (depending on sibling, parent-child etc.) RouteNodes, and appending those to the route tree.
 Note that the child instructions are marked as residual instructions, and are loaded/processed lazily (TODO(sayan): add more info).
 The viewport agent for the routing context is also set at this time.
 The details are outlined [here](#updating-route-tree).
   - After that the following batch of actions are performed:
     - The `canUnload` [hook](#hooks) in the components in the **previous** route tree are invoked.
-    - If the result of the previous action indicates that the previous components cannot be unloaded, then the navigation is cancelled.
+    - If the result of the previous action indicates that the previous components cannot be unloaded, then the navigation is [cancelled](#cancelling-a-navigation).
     - The `canLoad` [hook](#hooks) in the components in the **current** route tree are invoked.
-    - If the result of the previous action indicates that the previous components cannot be unloaded, then the navigation is cancelled.
+    - If the result of the previous action indicates that the previous components cannot be unloaded, then the navigation is [cancelled](#cancelling-a-navigation).
     - The `unload` [hook](#hooks) in the components in the **previous** route tree are invoked.
     - The `load` [hook](#hooks) in the components in the **current** route tree are invoked.
     - The components are then [swapped](#swapping-the-components).
 That is the old components are deactivated, and the new components are activated.
     - Once the transitions for all nodes end, the `NavigationEndEvent` is raised, the history state as well as the title are updated.
 And the next transition (if any) is attempted.

+## Cancelling a navigation

+This process involves the following steps:
+- The updates that were scheduled for the viewport agents, both current and the next ones, are [cancelled](#canceling-the-transition).
+- The `NavigationCancelEvent` is published.
+- If the transition is cancelled with a simple boolean `false`, the transition is resolved with `false` (indicated non-success), and the next transition is attempted.
+- Else the transition is already cancelled with a new navigation instruction.
+In this phase, the new navigation instruction is [queued](#enqueuing-viewport-instruction-tree) by the router.

 # Updating route tree